 Did you just make your first Masu Origami Gift Box?

 A couple more and you'll be a an absolute pro!

-In addition to using gorgeous paper, wrap origami gift boxes in coordinating ribbons, raffia or yarns, this makes a big difference in final presentation...
+In addition to using gorgeous paper to make your origami box, you can wrap origami gift boxes in coordinating ribbons, raffia or yarns... this makes a big difference in final presentation.

-Spice It Up: You can embellish these boxes any way you like.
-Spice them up with...
+You can embellish these gift boxes any way you like.
+Some ideas for creative embellishment include...